mddazure/ipv6-in-vnet-bicep/README.md

 **Testing**
 Access the Load Balancer's Public IP address over IPv4 and IPv4:
-`curl LBIPv4:80`
+`curl lbPubIpV4:80`
-`curl [LBIPv6]:80`  :point_left: enclose the IPv6 address in square brackets!
+`curl [lbPubIpV6]:80`  :point_left: enclose the IPv6 address in square brackets!

-The response should read BeVM1 or BeVM2 in both cases.
+The response should read "BeVM1" or "BeVM2" in both cases.
 :point_right: accessing the IPv6 endpoint requires that the client has an IPv6 public address.
 This does not work from Cloud Shell.

+Access Spoke1VM's instance level PIP over IPv4 and IPv4:
+`curl instancePubIpV4-1:80`
+`curl [instancePubIpv6-1]:80`  :point_left: enclose the IPv6 address in square brackets!

+The response should read "spoke1VM".

 Look at each VMs Effective Routes:
 `az network nic show-effective-route-table -g ipv6 -n BeVM1-nic --output table`